Karviná: Etymology

-According to the most proable theory, the name is derived from the Old Slavic words karw ('bull') and karwa ('cow').
+According to the most probable theory, the name is derived from the Old Slavic words karw ('bull') and karwa ('cow').
 The suffix -ina indicates that it was a place for grazing cows.

 Geography

 Karviná is located about 17 km east of Ostrava on the border with Poland, in the historical region of Cieszyn Silesia.
 It lies in the Ostrava Basin.
 The highest point is the hill Rájský kopec at 306 m above sea level.
 The city is situated on the right bank of the Olza River.
 The Stonávka River joins the Olza in the territory of Karviná.
 The municipal territory is rich in fishponds.